Golf Tutorials

 Player's Perspective: Picking a Target and Trusting a Line

 With so many blind shots, this course teaches you the importance of commitment.
 From many tees, you cannot see where your ball will land, you have to pick a distant landmark - a tuft of grass on a dune, a rock, or a post - and simply trust your swing.
 It’s an unusual feeling for many players who are used to seeing their entire hole laid out in front of them from the tee box.
-Playing here builds confidence by forcing you to fully commit to a line and then focusing entirely on making a good swing, instead of worrying about the outcome.
+Playing here builds confidence by forcing you to fully commit to a line and then focus entirely on making a good swing, instead of worrying about the outcome.

 6. Shinnecock Hills Golf Club – Southampton, New York, USA